 In the non-Abelian case, the VPEA naturally leads to a spin-dependent gauge potential, but the question arises: What is its most general form?
 In this work, we generalize the VPEA to its most general form by allowing an arbitrary linear combination of the three independent spin-dependent vectors that can appear in the operator $\vec{G}$:

 with $\hat{r}=\vec{r}/r$.
-From this, we extract the corresponding gauge potential and systematically solve the SU(2) Yang-Mills equations for static fields.
+From this, we extract the corresponding gauge potential and systematically solve the SU(2) YM equations for static fields.

-Our main result is a complete classification of static solutions based on the following general ansatz:
+Our main result is a complete classification of static solutions based on the following static ansatz:

-where \(\vec{\Gamma}\) are the Pauli matrices (for spin-1/2), $\vec{S}=\frac{\hbar}{2}\vec{\Gamma}$.
+where \(\vec{\Gamma}\) are the Pauli matrices (for spin-1/2 generators) and $\vec{S}=(\hbar/2) \vec{\Gamma}$.
 The parameters $k_1, k_2, k_3$ and the radial functions $f_1(r), f_2(r)$ are to be determined.
-Substituting this ansatz into the Yang-Mills equations reduces the problem to a set of ordinary differential equations and algebraic constraints, which we solve case by case.
-The solutions we obtain are remarkably rich.
-Both real and complex solutions are presented, and we explicitly show how the previously known simple solution of Ref. \cite{Zhou2025} emerges as a special subclass.
+Substituting this ansatz into the YM equations reduces the problem to a set of ordinary differential equations and algebraic constraints, which we solve case by case.
+The exact solutions we obtained are remarkably rich.
+Both real and complex solutions are presented, and we show how the previously known simple solution of Ref. \cite{Zhou2025} emerges as a special subclass.
 The inclusion of complex solutions is motivated by modern analytical methods, such as resurgence theory and the complexification of path integrals \cite{Witten2010,Dunne2012,Basar2013,Aniceto2019}, as well as early explorations of complex gauge fields \cite{Oh1990PLB}.
 Furthermore, the exact static solutions found here provide a natural starting point for future investigations into color radiation \cite{Oh1986PRD} and non-Abelian progressive waves \cite{Oh1985JMP,Rabinowitch2026}.

 The paper is organized as follows.
-Sec. \ref{sec-2} explains our notation.
-Sec. \ref{sec-3} briefly recalls the gauge-covariant Dirac equation and the gauge-invariant Yang-Mills equations.
-Sec. \ref{sec-4} reviews the VPEA for the Abelian case and extends it to the non-Abelian SU(2) case, leading to the most general the spin vector potential.
-Sec. \ref{sec-5} review the Yang-Mills equations and a known simple SU(2) static solution.
-Sec. \ref{sec-6} presents the general static ansatz, calculates the electric-like and magnetic-like fields, derives the constraint equations, solves them, and classifies all static solutions.
+In Sec. \ref{sec-4} we recall the YM equations and a known simple SU(2) static solution.
+In Sec. \ref{sec-5} we review the VPEA for the Abelian case and extends it to the non-Abelian SU(2) case, leading to the general form of spin vector potential.
+In Sec. \ref{sec-6} we present the general static ansatz, calculate the electric-like and magnetic-like fields, derive the constraint equations, solve them, and classify all static solutions.
 Finally, Sec. \ref{sec-7} offers our conclusions and discussion.